Berg0162/simcline/README.md

 .
 .
 ```
-By sending regularly a request for Data Page 51 (0x33) (Track Resistance) the SIMCLINE is always up to date informed about the settings of the current grade of the simulated track and the coefficient of rolling resistance.
+By sending regularly a request for Data Page 51 (0x33) (Track Resistance) the SIMCLINE is always informed about the settings of the current grade of the simulated track and the coefficient of rolling resistance.
 These values are both set by the <b>ANT+ controller</b>.
 For proper functioning of the SIMCLINE only the current road grade is critical.

 # Physical Construction of SIMCLINE </br>